Reading layout

 Using the Requests library

 The requests library handles connection pooling, SSL verification, and automatic decoding.
-It returns a Response object containing the raw HTML string in the .text attribute.
+It returns a Response object containing the raw HTML in .text.

 DOM tree structure

 The Document Object Model (DOM) represents HTML as a hierarchical tree of nodes.
-Each tag becomes a parent, child, or sibling element.
-Parsers traverse this tree to locate target data points.
+Parsers traverse this tree to locate target elements.

 Selecting elements by tag, class, and ID